freenas/freenas-docs/userguide/jails.rst

 screen displays a message and button to :guilabel:`CREATE POOL` if no pools exist on the %brand% system.

+If a pool exist, but no pool has been activated with iocage, a drop-down appears to select a pool.
+Select an appropriate pool and click :guilabel:`CHOOSE`.

 Multiple pools can be activated to store iocage jails and plugins.
-After a pool is created, the
-:menuselection:`Jails`
-page displays an :guilabel:`Activated Pool` section.
-This shows which pool and iocage dataset is active with %brand%.
-Click :guilabel:`CONFIG` to view the option to choose another pool or dataset to activate with iocage. :guilabel:`ACTIVATE` another pool to refresh the :menuselection:`Jails` list with any jails that exist on the chosen pool or dataset.
+To select another pool, click |ui-settings|.
+A drop-down shows the active pool.
+Another pool can be selected from the drop down to to be used for iocage jails and plugins.

 Jails and downloaded FreeBSD release files are stored in a dataset named :file:`iocage/`.